chaudhary6-1/GameZone/README.md

 Visitors should always be able to check the best available games on the market.
 **Most awaited games**
 Please consider naming this file as mostAwaitedGames.html and the title as Most awaited games.
-Visitors should always be able to see which games are most awaited depending on trailer's reviews.
+Visitors should always be able to see which games are most awaited depending on the trailer's reviews.
 **New Releases**
 Please consider naming this file as newReleases.html and the title as new Releases.
 Visitors should be able to check the latest games released with their reviews.